siminali/msc-thesis/README.md

 ### Getting Help

 - Check the notebook outputs for error messages
-- Verify all dependencies are installed: `pip install -r requirements.txt`
+- Verify all dependencies are installed: `pip install -r requirements/base.txt`
 - Ensure data files are in the correct locations
 - Check that evaluation results are being saved to the `results/` directory